Seneca-ICTOER/CSP451/docs/tutorials-github/16-basic-commnads.md

 - `git branch` shows the branches being worked on locally.

 - `git merge` merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.
-For example, a developer would merge when they want to combine changes from a feature branch into the main branch for deployment.

 - `git pull` updates the local line of development with updates from its remote counterpart.
 Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect those changes in their local environment.